 Misperception and misinformation hinder horse adoption.
-When prospective owners purchase through the sales market, they unknowingly pass over thousands of adoptable horses that are ready candidates and just the horse they are looking for.
+When prospective owners purchase through the sales market, they unknowingly pass over thousands of adoptable horses who are ready candidates and just the horse they are looking for.
 Most owners don’t care where their next horse comes from.
-They care about finding a horse that fits their needs.
+They care about finding a horse who fits their needs.
 As horse owners, we understand the significance of finding the right horse.
 By working together as an industry, we’re poised to make these joyful, life-changing connections the new norm rather than a rarity.

 The Right Horse Initiative rallies and unifies the support of horse industry professionals and equine welfare advocates.
 Rather than dwelling on divisive issues or letting emotion overshadow the need for urgent action, we lead the industry toward positive solutions and celebrate stories of successful horse adoption and ownership.
 We’re moving things forward through a dialogue of kindness and respect, and are working together to improve the lives of horses in transition.

 Every horse is not the right horse for every person.
 But we believe there is a right horse for every person.
 By working together, we can all help facilitate the right matches.
 It starts by coming together to reframe the conversation.
 This is not just about horses.
 It’s about celebrating the right match between one right horse and one right human.
 It’s a new and better way of doing things that works for people and works for horses.
+It’s about doing what is best for our horses and helping the community see the real value of rescuing horses in need.

 We are good people for good horses.